Due to an increase in new crossbreeding methods the past few decades, designer dog breeds have become a popular choice for today’s dog buyers.

-Purchasing a dog is a decision which will impact the next decade or so of your life, therefore, it is best to arm yourself with knowledge which can be utilized by a successful dog owner.
+Purchasing a dog is a decision that will impact the next decade or so of your life, therefore, it is best to arm yourself with the knowledge that can be utilized by a successful dog owner.

 Emotionally charged impulse decisions when acquiring a puppy dog are strongly discouraged, as such an ill-conceived plan of action can often lead to undesirable negative consequences which will have you crying later.